3urobeat/hello-world/README.md

 # hello-world
-I thought it would be a cool idea to make a hello world repository with a file for every language I worked with to also encourage myself to explore other languages.
+I thought it would be a cool idea to make a hello world repository with a file for every language I worked with or looked at to keep track and also encourage myself to explore new languages.